Home » 2026 Wood Pricing Guides » Osage Orange Lumber Prices — 2026 Buying Guide

 Key Price Drivers

-• Limited commercial harvesting since most Osage orange exists in fence rows and yards rather than managed forests, creating supply bottlenecks when demand spikes
+• Limited commercial harvesting as most trees exist in fence rows or urban settings rather than managed forests, creating supply bottlenecks when demand spikes

 📈